 Why should you care about stem cell donation?

 Of that group, there will be a portion who do not respond to chemotherapy or radiotherapy, and those people will need a stem cell transplant to stay alive.
+Around 1,200 Australian patients search for a donor every year.

 Over 5,600 people in Australia are expected to lose their life to blood cancer or related blood disorders this year.
 This is equivalent to 15 people per day.